jlundholm/tmonitor/docs/prd.md

 - A healthy host shows green text with an uptime counter that counts up from zero
 - When a host fails a check, the display flips to red and a downtime counter starts counting up from zero
 - When a failed host recovers, the display flips to green and an uptime counter starts counting up from zero
+- Transitions are immediate with no animation, flash, or transition effect

 #### FR-6: Continuous Monitoring Loop